sahilmalhotra0510/io/charts/charts.md

 Once built, the `build` folder contains [example HTML files](https://model.earth/io/build/) that demonstrate the usage of these widgets.

+Note: After building, remove   a { color: #555; } in widget.css.

+To Do: Surround all USEEIO widgets with a class called .ioWidget and update widget.css to limit to .ioWidget.

 ### Generate Local JSON files from API

 You can skip this step since we've already populated the **io/build/api folder** for you by generating static .json files from the staging API.